Top

 I need to tell you upfront that I haven’t tried this activity yet, but I absolutely love the idea and the visual pattern it creates.
 I’m talking about Patterned Multiplication Circles by Lemon Lime Adventures.
 This activity takes the concept of multiplication and turns it into a stunning visual representation that your kids can really get excited about.

-Here’s how these Patterned Multiplication Circles works.
+Here’s how these Patterned Multiplication Circles work.
 Students use a circular grid to draw lines connecting numbers in a sequence based on multiplication tables.
 For example, if they’re working on the 3 times table, they’ll start at 0 and draw a line to 3, then from 3 to 6, and so on, until they create a geometric pattern.
 This visual and hands-on approach helps them to see the relationships between numbers in a whole new way.

 What I love about this idea is that it combines math with art, making it perfect for our students who might be more creatively inclined.
 It’s a fantastic way to reinforce multiplication facts while also encouraging them to explore patterns and symmetry.
 Plus, it’s just plain fun to see the intricate designs they can create!